 position and allow your carpet to regain some or all of its like new

 favorable results.
-What is the best pile height and density rating for the
+What is the best specifications like pile height and density rating for

 find out what these specifications are and make sure you buy a carpet with

-sufficient specifications that will meet your needs.
+sufficient specifications that will meet your needs and goals.
 I know it must sound

 daunting to you, and it is.
 However I will help you make sense of it all and

-specifications listed above, then you should read my Carpet Buying Guide
+specifications listed above, then you should read more about Carpet

-know how to choose the right carpet for you.
+know how to choose the right carpet for your home.

 Start with my free Carpet

-Traffic Test to see what grade of carpet you need to buy.
+Traffic Test to see what grade or quality of carpet you need to buy.
 Then

 we will go forward from there...